When the Defective Premises Act may help...and when it may not

 4. It is appropriate to consider the aggregate effect of defects.
 However, minor or aesthetic defects which do not contribute and are not capable of contributing to, unfitness for habitation cannot be relevant in this consideration.

-Key points within the court’s judgement
+Key points within the court’s judgment

-The judgement in this case is long and is fact dependant.
+The judgment in this case is long and is fact dependant.
 However, a number of key points were considered which are of more general interest to those dealing with defects claims under the DPA, taking the above aspects into consideration.
 For example:

 • The defects must render the property unfit for habitation – In circumstances where contractual and tortious claims against SCd were time-barred, parts of the claim against SCd under the DPA also failed where the failures did not render the house unfit for habitation at the time of completion.
 Also, the fact that the brickwork was not aesthetically pleasing did not amount to a breach of the DPA, but using incorrect glass for balustrades without a handrail did breach the DPA, as it rendered the house unsafe/unfit for habitation.